Cloud Vulnerability DB

 A community-led vulnerabilities database

 The Magic Edge – Lite plugin for WordPress contains a Stored Cross-Site Scripting vulnerability (CVE-2025-8391) in versions up to and including 1.1.6.
-The vulnerability exists in the 'height' parameter due to insufficient input sanitization and output escaping.
-This security flaw affects authenticated users with Contributor-level access and above (NVD).
+The vulnerability exists due to insufficient input sanitization and output escaping of the 'height' parameter.
+The issue was discovered and disclosed on August 2, 2025 (NVD).

-When exploited, this vulnerability allows authenticated attackers with Contributor-level access or higher to inject arbitrary web scripts into pages.
-These malicious scripts will execute whenever a user accesses the compromised page, potentially leading to unauthorized actions and data theft (NVD).
+The vulnerability allows authenticated attackers with Contributor-level access or higher to inject arbitrary web scripts into pages.
+These malicious scripts will execute whenever a user accesses the compromised page, potentially leading to theft of sensitive information, session hijacking, or other malicious actions (NVD).

 Source: This report was generated using AI